numalariamodeling/faculty-enrich-2022-examples/README.md

         _Note: ‘serialize_years’ determines the duration of the simulation via `Simulation_Duration` is also used to define the `Serialization_Time_Steps`_
        </p>
       </details>
- - To test if your simulation experiment has been set up correctly run it for 5 years (`serialize_years = 5`).
+ - If you have been testing with fewer years, run the simulation for 10 years (`serialize_years = 10`) and update the `exp_name` to reflect the duration, ex.
+ 'burnin10'.
  - Run the analyzer `analyze_exampleSim_w6.py` to visualize the trend
-   - Note, the analyzer script had been updated to allow running the same analyzer for PART I and PART II of the Week 6 examples, therefore, ensure that `step` is set to 'burnin' and update the `serialize_years` to correspond to the number of years run in the burnin experiment.
+   - Note, the analyzer script had been updated to allow running the same analyzer for PART I and PART II of the Week 6 examples, therefore, ensure that `step` is set to 'burnin' and update the `serialize_years` to correspond to the number of years run in the burnin experiment (10).
  - Optional:
-   - test out a longer simulation durations (50 years) and compare the time-series shown in the InsetChart plot.
+   - test out a longer burnin durations (ex.
+50 years) and compare the time-series shown in the InsetChart plot.
      _Note: update the `exp_name` i.e. add 'burnin50', to keep track of your simulation iterations_